Loading...

 Who to refer:

-• Chronic or Persistent musculoskeletal pain
+• Chronic musculoskeletal pain > 6 months

 • The person is open to self-management and able to make a commitment to the methods and goals of treatment.